daugustin/icinga2-rpms/README.md

 [As Icinga has decided not to release RHEL / Alma / Rocky 9 Binaries anymore](https://github.com/Icinga/icinga2/issues/9390) I have set up this repo to let GitHub build those RPMs for us.

 # Building
 The GitHub Workflow `main.yml` builds the RPM specified in `VERSION` and `REVISION`.
-It will upload it and create a [GitHub Release](release).
+It will upload it and create a [GitHub Release](https://github.com/daugustin/icinga2-rpms/releases).
 # Using
 ## Manually
-You can download the files from the [releases page](releases).
+You can download the files from the [releases page](https://github.com/daugustin/icinga2-rpms/releases).
 ## Repo
 ### Using my repository
-You can use my repository by using the yum.repo File `icinga.repo`.
+You can use my repository by using the yum.repo File `icinga.repo` (Copy it to `/etc/yum.repos.d`).
 ### Creating an own repository
 Feel free to use `createrepo.sh` to create a repo on your own server.
 ## Re-Signing